During the university application process, you can declare that you have Indigenous ancestry or heritage in Canada:

 Indigenous Applicants to Professional Programs

-If you are applying to a rehabilitation sciences or teacher education program, refer to the university pages in the ORPAS Application Guide or TEAS Application Guide for information about applying as an Indigenous student.
+If you are applying to a rehabilitation sciences (ORPAS) or teacher education (TEAS) program, refer to the university pages in the ORPAS Application Guide or TEAS Application Guide for information about applying as an Indigenous student.